 - Student must provide proof of completion of the undergraduate degree during the first term of enrollment as a graduate student.
 WOU graduates must show proof prior to starting graduate courses.

-All students who are admitted on a conditional basis will have a registration hold placed on their account and will not be able to register for classes beyond the first term of graduate enrollment until the Graduate Office has received proof of completion of the undergraduate degree with a minimum of 3.0 on the last 90 quarter credits or 60 semester credits of coursework.
+All students who are admitted on a conditional basis, because we are waiting for completion of undergraduate degree will have a registration hold placed on their account and will not be able to register for classes beyond the first term of graduate enrollment until the Graduate Office has received proof of completion of the undergraduate degree with a minimum of 3.0 on the last 90 quarter credits or 60 semester credits of coursework.

 Students wishing to apply for Graduate Assistantships must apply via the Graduate Assistant Application directly to Graduate Programs Office by the posted deadline.
 The Office of Graduate Programs processes applications, posts recruitment announcements, and handles all employment procedures for Graduate Assistantships across the university.